 Spilios Agapitos Hut

-The mountain accommodation is located at 2,100 meters.
-It is very well equipped, has Wi-Fi, a large outdoor area, a cozy fireplace room where you can warm up after your long hike and, unlike the rest of the huts, even washrooms with “real” toilets.
+This mountain lodge is located at 2,100 meters.
+It is very well equipped, has Wi-Fi, a large outdoor area, a cozy fireplace room where you can warm up after your long hike, and—unlike the other huts—even restrooms with “real” toilets.

 The hut can accommodate up to 110 people.
-In the summer months, up to eight people work here to conjure up a delicious breakfast, lunch or dinner for you and provide you with plenty of tips for your mountain tour.
-By the way: The spaghetti bolognese was, after my strenuous hike in pouring rain, the best of my life.
+In the summer months, up to eight people work here to prepare a delicious breakfast, lunch, or dinner for you and provide you with plenty of tips for your mountain tour.
+By the way: The spaghetti Bolognese was, after my strenuous hike in pouring rain, the best I’ve ever had.

 Christos Kakalos Hut

-The refuge is located at 2,650 meters at the bottom of the mystical Muses plateau.
-The smallest of the three mountain huts is very homely and simply furnished.
+The refuge is located at 2,650 meters at the base of the mystical Muses plateau.
+The smallest of the three mountain huts is very cozy and simply furnished.
 After the strenuous hike, however, you don’t need much more than a bed.

 The hut operators can accommodate 18 hikers up here.
-In a small kitchen, simple dishes are prepared, but above all warming mountain tea, which you can enjoy – even in midsummer – thickly snuggled up in the cozy wood-paneled common room.
+In a small kitchen, simple dishes are prepared, but above all warming mountain tea, which you can enjoy—even in midsummer—snuggled up in the cozy wood-paneled common room.

 Giosos Apostolides Hut

-In addition to two bedrooms for a total of 80 guests, there is also a fireplace room where you can warm up with a steaming cup of mountain tea with Olympus’ own honey.
+In addition to two bedrooms accommodating a total of 80 guests, there is also a fireplace room where you can warm up with a steaming cup of mountain tea made with Olympus’ own honey.

-The hut operators also have warm woollen blankets ready for frozen hikers and will be happy to serve you a hot, delicious vegetable soup in addition to sausage and cheese platters.
+The hut operators also have warm woolen blankets ready for frozen hikers and will be happy to serve you a hot, delicious vegetable soup along with sausage and cheese platters.

-The washrooms are located outside the stone main house and apart from the fact that the water up here is freezing cold, it is usually quite scarce at the end of the day.
+The washrooms are located outside the stone main house, and aside from the fact that the water up here is freezing cold, it is usually quite scarce by the end of the day.
 By the way, there is no hot water at any of the three huts.

 #5 Olympus hike: What do you need to bring?

-For a hike to the court of the Greek Gods you only need light luggage.
-In addition to sturdy shoes – if you want to climb the peaks, these should definitely be hiking boots – telescopic poles (View on Amazon*) the promotion and relegation.
+For a hike to the court of the Greek gods, you only need light luggage.
+In addition to sturdy shoes—if you want to climb the peaks, these should definitely be hiking boots—telescopic poles (View on Amazon*) are recommended.

-For the overnight stay(s), a hut sleeping bag (View on Amazon*), a quick-drying towel and flip-flops or flip-flops for the showers.
-Rain jacket, sun hat and/or sunscreen must also be included.
-Too often, the high-altitude sun is underestimated, but you can prevent sunburn relatively easily.
+For the overnight stay(s), a hut-style sleeping bag (View on Amazon*), a quick-drying towel, and flip-flops for the showers.
+A rain jacket, sun hat, and/or sunscreen are also essential.
+The high-altitude sun is often underestimated, but you can prevent sunburn relatively easily.

-It is also important to take enough water with you on your hike.
-The last time you can fill up the bottles is in Priònia, after which the water becomes scarce.
+It’s also important to bring enough water with you on your hike.
+The last place you can refill your bottles is in Priònia; after that, water becomes scarce.

-And by Zeus, be sure to take warm clothes with you on your hike, which you can gradually put on as you get higher.
-I made the mistake of thinking that it certainly won’t be so cold at the end of June.
+And by Zeus, be sure to bring warm clothes on your hike, which you can put on gradually as you climb higher.
+I made the mistake of thinking it certainly wouldn’t be that cold at the end of June.

-But while it is 30 degrees down by the sea, it can be quite cold at 2,900 meters.
+But while it’s 30 degrees down by the sea, it can be quite cold at 2,900 meters.
 In any case, I froze quite a bit at night despite my sleeping bag and woolen blanket.

 #6 Destinations in the vicinity